- All Topics

-Rolling element bearings are highly reliable components, and the vast majority of bearings will outlive the equipment on which they are installed.
+Rolling element bearings are highly reliable components, and the vast majority of bearings can outlive the equipment on which they are installed.
 However, while bearings account for a relatively small percentage of all equipment breakdowns, they do fail occasionally.
 And when they fail, it is usually a critical event, resulting in costly repair and downtime.

 When bearings fail, only a small number of failures are caused by material fatigue.
 Most failures are caused by a condition that usually can be prevented.
 Typically, the causes of bearing failure can be traced to:

 This article focuses on bearing failures associated with lubrication problems.
+In fact, if you can get lubrication right, youcan reduce bearing failure by up to 50%.

 Anti-friction bearings must be lubricated to prevent metal-to-metal contact between the rolling elements, raceways and retainers.
 In addition, lubrication protects the bearing against corrosion and wear, helps dissipate heat, helps seal out solid and liquid contamination, and reduces bearing noise.
 A properly lubricated bearing has the best chance of reaching its maximum service life.